In-Ear Monitors for Singers: How to Hear Yourself On Stage

 Short answer

-Why Singers Switch to IEMs
+Why singers switch to IEMs

 Diagram of a singer's in-ear monitor mix balance between vocals, band and ambience